rohanrony250/Payment-Integration-Reactjs/README.md

+##GDONOR
-This is a simple project that I did inorder to test what I've learnt in react so far.
+GDONOR is a simple project that I did inorder to test what I've learnt in react so far.
 The site has a simple donate button on its homepage, upon clicking , user will be prompted to a new page wherein the user can make donations using the integrated payment-gateway.
 By building this site , I now have a better understanding of states, lifecycle methods, react router.
 Will be implementing new changes as I progress further.
 Cheers!

 # Getting Started with Create React App